addr/100apps/README.md

 Requirements are in the form of [user stories](https://www.mountaingoatsoftware.com/agile/user-stories), and UI design is simple hand drawn wireframes.

 I'll be starting with iOS (Swift).
-Since I'm totally new to Swift, the first projects will be from [Hacking with Swift](https://www.hackingwithswift.com), probably verbatim with a few changes thrown in for funsies.
+Since I'm totally new to Swift, the first 30 projects will be from [Hacking with Swift](https://www.hackingwithswift.com), probably verbatim with a few changes thrown in for funsies.
 The focus of these simple projects is to get productive with Swift so I can start the 'real' projects.

 I tried starting out with a 'real' project (a simple Instagram viewer that would show pictures taken by people around you), but the additional complexity of making HTTP calls, dealing with OAuth, handling responses, etc... would mean I couldn't stick to the app-a-day rule.
 So until I get a handle on the most fundamental Swift concepts (and I'm spending the majority of my time coding instead of Googling), I'll stick to the toy projects.

 # Apps

+## Hacking with Swift

 * [Day 1](day1) - Hacking with Swift first project, shows a list of local images and displays them.